 Flexible funds transferred to FTA are available to recipients for the same period of time as the FTA funding program to which they are transferred, regardless of the apportionment year assigned to the source funds transferred.
-For example, FTA's Section 5311 program funds are available in the year they were flexed plus two additional years.
+For example, FTA's Section 5311 program funds are available in the year they were appropriated plus two additional years.
 So, if fiscal year 2022 STBG funding is flexed to FTA's Section 5311 program in fiscal year 2024, these funds would be available to the recipient through September 30, 2026.
 For more information, see Appendix A.

-The use of Federal-Aid Highway funding on transit and transit-related projects can also provide an equitable and safe transportation network for travelers of all ages and abilities, including those from disadvantaged communities.
+The use of Federal-Aid Highway funding on transit and transit-related projects can also help create a safe transportation network.
 Flexible funding is not a unique funding stream; rather, it is an option that can be exercised with many Federal formula funding programs.
 These flexible funding provisions enable state and local governments, public transportation agencies, and MPOs to meet their unique needs and facilitate a multimodal approach to meeting transportation needs at both the statewide and metropolitan levels more effectively.